BY PASTOR T. O. BANSO

 You may see many people indulging in the pleasures of sin now, but don’t be deceived; they’ll soon face the consequences of their actions.
 Unfortunately, not all the people who saw them when they were ‘enjoying’ sin, as if there would not be any consequences, will be there later to see them harvest what they’ve sown.
 In fact, many today have already entered their harvest season and are currently suffering after the temporary pleasures of sin, which they indulged in, had expired.
 “Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.
 For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life” (Galatians 6:7-8 NKJV).

 Child of God, others may be engaging in the pleasures of sin, but you can’t because you’ve been redeemed with the precious blood of Jesus, the blood as of a lamb without spot (1 Peter 1:19).
-You’ve been washed clean in the blood of Jesus, not to be defiled again by sin; rather you should glorify God in your body and in your spirit, which are God’s (1 Corinthians 6:18-20).
+You’ve been washed clean in the blood of Jesus, not to be defiled again by sin; rather you should glorify God in your body and in your spirit.
+(1 Corinthians 6:18-20).
 You must not follow a multitude to do evil (Exodus 23:2).
 “Come out from among them and be separate, says the Lord.
 Do not touch what is unclean, and I will receive you” (2 Corinthians 6:17 NKJV).
 There is no fellowship between light and darkness (verse 14).
 The pleasures of sin don’t last – don’t be deceived.

 In Genesis 39:6b-12, Joseph resisted the pleasures of sin, and, though he suffered unjustly, being imprisoned, the Lord was with him (verse 23b).
-The Lord later vindicated him, brought him out of the prison, and promoted him.
+The Lord later vindicated him, brought him out of prison, and promoted him.
 Don’t yield to the temptation of the pleasures of sin.
 Resist temptation.
 Hebrews 12:4 says, “You have not yet resisted to bloodshed, striving against sin” (NKJV).
 It is better to suffer for resisting temptation than to enjoy temporally the pleasures of sin and weep for a long time or be eternally lost.
 Look at the example of Moses – he resisted the temptation of the pleasures of sin.
 Hebrews 11:24-26 says, “By faith Moses, when he became of age, refused to be called the son of Pharaoh’s daughter, choosing rather to suffer affliction with the people of God than to enjoy the passing pleasures of sin, esteeming the reproach of Christ greater riches than the treasures in Egypt; for he looked to the reward” (NKJV).
 Because of this, Moses’ faith is commended to us today.

 If you don’t resist temptation, it’s just a matter of time – what tastes like bread now will turn to gravel!
-Beloved, a stone is what it is; don’t turn stone to bread!
+Beloved, a stone is what it is; don’t turn stone into bread!
 (Matthew 4:3).
 Don’t help yourself!
 Let God help you – He is a very present help in trouble (Psalm 46:1).

 Reuben yielded to the temptation of the temporary pleasures of sexual immorality – he slept with Bilhah, his father’s wife or concubine – the maid of Rachael, his mother’s rival, given to his father to give birth to children on her behalf because of her delayed pregnancy (Genesis 35:22; 29:29; 30:1-7; 35:25).
 He ruined his destiny because of this sin.